mapnik/mapnik/docs/ogcserver/readme.txt

   them short and simple, without spaces or special characters.
 - The layers must have at least one style associated with them (a default).
 - No Map() object is used or needed here.
+- Be sure to call self.finalize() once you've registered everything!
+This will validate everything and let you know if there's problems.